hachyderm/community/usage-docs/how-to-use-content-warnings.md

 psychologically safest option?
 To protect the most vulnerable, in this case the people with trauma, and that means use a content warning.
 The post will still have the same reach, but it allows people to opt into that conversation.
+In these cases it is to your benefit to use clear content warnings, e.g. "article about the war in Ukraine, includes images of physical violence in the war zone".
+A content warning that is clear like this serves the dual purpose of labeling the topic of the post while also explaining why it is behind a content warning.

 Similar cases to the above would be any posts that includes text descriptions of, or images and video of, violent actions including but not limited to physical or sexual violence.
 To be clear: our definition of violence is not limited to being between humans, but includes animal abuse as well.
+(For more clarification on the various rules, like "No violence", please see [our Rule Explainer](README.md).)

 Areas that might take more learning and growth to understand and adopt are normally those that involve understanding intersectionality of users on the platform.
-For example, you may see people post content warning on images with faces (especially with eye contact) or over food.
+For example, you may see people use content warnings on images with faces (especially with eye contact) or over food.
 With these specific examples using a content warning for faces and eye contact is to help neurodiverse users on the platform who struggle with these and have strong adverse reactions to it, and for the latter it can be to help those with eating disorders or who are recovering.
 (Or similar for images of alcohol for users who struggle / are recovering from alcohol addiction.)

 For taking an active part in keeping Hachyderm a psychologically safe